MARGOT NASH

 Synopsis

 VACANT POSSESSION is a story of two families - one white, one Indigenous - both living in the shadow of the past.
-A past fragmented by events too long unresolved.
-Weaving dream, memory and fantasy, past and present, VACANT POSSESSION is a story of conflict and the complexities of reconciliation.
+A story of conflict and the complexities of reconciliation.

 See Press Kit